JohnPlamoottil/se_project_aroundtheus/README.md

    9. CSS Minification and AMinification compresses file size while maintaining all functionality, while autoprefixing ensures cross-browser compatibility.utoprefixing with PostCSS
    10. Final Configuration Files

-In Sprint 9, this sprint focuses on asynchronous code and its application in working with APIs and making HTML requests.
+### In Sprint 9, this sprint focuses on asynchronous code and its application in working with APIs and making HTML requests:

-This is the final pure JavaScript iteration of your Around the US project.
-The major focus is on connecting the project to a server using fetch requests.
-This will make your cards and user data persistent.
-Other new features include a counter for likes, a confirmation modal that appears prior to deleting a card, and another modal for changing the profile picture.
+- This is the final pure JavaScript iteration of your Around the US project.
+- The major focus is on connecting the project to a server using fetch requests.
+- This will make your cards and user data persistent.
+- Other new features include a counter for likes, a confirmation modal that appears prior to deleting a card, and another modal for changing the profile picture.

 A. ASYNCHRONUS PROGRAMMING
 1. Intro